sendbird/sendbird-chat-sample-android/README.md

 # Sendbird Chat SDK samples for Android

 This repository contains code samples in Kotlin, showcasing the key functionalities provided by Sendbird Chat SDK for Android.
-Each sample has a dedicated readme file briefing .
-To learn more about the SDK for Android, visit our [documentation site](https://sendbird.com/docs/chat/v4/android/overview).
+Each sample has a dedicated readme file briefing how the feature works on the code level.
+To learn more, see our [documentation for Android](https://sendbird.com/docs/chat/v4/android/overview).

 ## Prerequisites